 Photo Source: Talking Blue Blog

-Opposite the Cullinan II on the back of the band, the Stuart Sapphire rests beneath a cross pattee.
-This beautiful 1-1/2- by 1-inch brilliant blue oval gemstone hails from the famed Stuart Monarchy of
+Opposite the Cullinan II diamond, on the back of the Imperial State Crown, the Stuart Sapphire rests beneath a cross pattee.
+This beautiful 1.5- by 1-inch brilliant blue oval gemstone hails from the famed Stuart Monarchy of

 James I was the Protestant of Protestants.
-His conviction that he was answerable to God alone and was above the law led him to make some radical decisions that have resounding effects even today.
+His conviction that he was above the law, answerable to God alone, led him to make some radical decisions that had resounding effects that ripple into today.
 Under his rule, Puritan reformers were dismissed and Catholics were forbidden from attending Mass.
 He also introduced Protestants to

 Northern Ireland.
 He did attempt to maintain peace between England and the other European countries, but he was not favored by Parliament and his decisions left the country in debt at his death.